-- 4.14 The two key pieces of highways infrastructure proposed within the Borough are: - The Cross Borough Link Road - The Completion of the Penwortham Bypass - 4.15 This infrastructure will ensure that development across the Borough can be delivered sustainably, which will enable both current and future communities to access the necessary jobs, homes, services and amenities as they wish and need to.
-These schemes will enable economic growth, divert traffic away from the nearby centres (eg Penwortham) and free up road space for local traffic, buses, pedestrians and cyclists. - 4.16 The Cross Borough Link Road is an important route, both to improve east-west travel across the urban area, but also to serve the new development in the surrounding area.
-The Penwortham by-pass was conceived prior to the adoption of the South Ribble Local Plan in 2000.
-To ensure delivery and completion of the remaining sections of the road the Council (in collaboration with Lancashire County Council) will protect land from any development for the completion of the bypass. - 4.17 Policies A1 and A2 are designed to ensure these schemes are delivered and that the land is protected to do so.
+- 4.16 The two key pieces of highways infrastructure proposed within the borough are: - The Cross Borough Link Road (development link road) - The completion of the Penwortham Bypass - 4.17 This infrastructure will ensure that development across the borough can be delivered sustainably, which will enable both current and future communities to access the necessary jobs, homes, services and amenities as they wish and need to.
+These schemes will enable economic growth, divert traffic away from the nearby centres (eg Penwortham) and free up road space for local traffic, buses, pedestrians and cyclists. - 4.18 The Cross Borough Link Road (development link road) is an important route to act as a link road serving new developments and to improve east west travel across the urban area.
+The Penwortham Bypass was conceived prior to the adoption of the South Ribble Local Plan (2000).
+To ensure delivery and completion of the remaining sections of the road, the Council (in collaboration with Lancashire County Council) will protect land from any development for the completion of the bypass. - 4.19 Policies A1 and A2 are designed to ensure these schemes are delivered and that the land is protected to do so.

-Policy A2 - Cross Borough Link Road
+Policy A2 - Cross Borough Link Road (Development Link Road)